 Upon graduation, each student will receive one complimentary student copy of his or her official transcript.
-Additional official transcripts of a student's completed work at Cherry Hill Seminary are provided upon written request and payment of a \$20 fee.
-A transcript may be requested in the student record in Populi, under Student/Transcript.
+Additional transcripts of a student's completed work at Cherry Hill Seminary will be provided upon written request and payment of a \$20 fee.
 Transcripts and diplomas will be held if the student's financial account with Cherry Hill Seminary has not been paid in full.